Brett Erlich: Career

 His show, Viral Video Film School, was nominated for a Webby Award in 2010 and was a People's Voice Winner in the Online Film & Video "How To & DIY" category.

 His video Saw the Musical was nominated for a 2011 Webby in the Variety category but lost to Zach Galifianakis' Between Two Ferns.

 In 2012 Erlich appeared in the independent feature Dead Dad.

 In September 2013, Erlich became the host of Agents of S.H.I.E.L.D.: Declassified, a weekly online aftershow on ABC.com for Agents of S.H.I.E.L.D.
 Declassified features recaps, sketches, and featurettes to bring fans up to speed ahead of the next episode.
 Three expanded installments with guests were planned for the first season for its more "provocative storylines".
 He later appeared on Agents of S.H.I.E.L.D.: Academys final episode.

 Personal life

-In 2017, Erlich married Brooke Marks, his longtime girlfriend.
+In 2017, Erlich married his longtime girlfriend.